In a rush? Check out the #1 software.

 These considerations are the reason you should implement best practices, the right procedures and employ the best systems to hire a VA.
 If you follow tried-and-tested processes in employing and managing VA, you can empower both your VA and your business to succeed.
 A virtual assistant, virtual team is critical to helping your business scale, but you need to take a step back to fully guide the process.

-The following are 10 virtual assistant software tools that will help you manage the VA hiring process better and ensure seamless collaboration with your remote workers.
+The following are 12 best virtual assistant software that will help you manage the VA hiring process better and ensure seamless collaboration with your remote workers.

 Hubstaff is a web-based time tracking and project management tool.
 It is super simple to use.
 It enables you to store all the files, tasks, due dates, and discussions with the appropriate project.
 We use it for everything from ongoing, open-ended projects (ie. accounting) to one-time, fixed-date projects (ie. speaking engagements, new books, and video shoots).
 We have found that most remote assistants get familiar with it quickly and end up using it with their other clients as well.

 If there’s a project-management or productivity app your team uses, chances are that Hubstaff integrates with it seamlessly.
 Once you download the desktop app, the software takes up very little space and runs quietly and efficiently in the background.